nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 the form of bursts spaced out by some silent time.
 If immediately after one of these bursts the connection is terminated (either due to a `RST` packet or a timeout), what should happen?

-**Problem #16: From one side, the connection has just been terminated and there is a peer object that must now be considered disconnected.
+*From one side, the connection has just been terminated and there is a peer object that must now be considered disconnected.
 Any send operation should fail.
-However, from the user's perspective there's a bunch of data still arriving, immediately available from the host's internal message buffer.**
+However, from the user's perspective there's a bunch of data still arriving, immediately available from the host's internal message buffer.*

 Should a user application be delivered a disconnection event from a host and yet remain capable of reading the buffered data?
 Should the data be discarded?
 Should the event be postponed instead?
 If the event is postponed, does it make sense to display a peer's connection state as disconnected if no disconnection